Moon Unit Study

 This calendar includes astronomical events like eclipses, supermoons, meteor showers, and more.
 Plan your lessons to introduce an event you’d like to watch.

-Check out this Homeschool Living for more fun homeschool activities to fill out your moon unit study with lessons on meteors, comets, and stars.
+Check out this Homeschool Living for more fun homeschool activities to fill out your moon unit study with lessons on the solar system’s meteors, comets, and stars.